CIS-566-Fall-2023/hw04-stylization/README.md

 ---
 ## Extra Credit
 Explore!
 What else can you do to polish your scene?

-[ADD MORE IDEAS]
+- Implement Texture Support for your Toon Surface Shader with Appealing Procedural Coloring
-Implement Texture Support for your Toon Surface Shader with Appealing Procedural Coloring Interesting Terrain
+- Add an interesting terrain with grass and/or other interesting features
-Interesting Skybox
+- Implement a Custom Skybox alongside a day-night cycle lighting script that changes the main directional light's colors and direction over time.
-Day-Night Cycle/Lighting Manager
+- Add water puddles with screenspace reflections!

 ## Submission
 1. Video of a turnaround of your scene